Evgenij-pb/Yii-user_statistics_board/README.md

 ### RUN APPLICATION
 To test the application, you need create a database named yii-test-project, then:
--  Import the dump from yii-test-project-dump.sql located in the project's root  directory. or
+-  Import the dump from yii-test-project-dump.sql located in the project's root  directory.<br>
+	 or
 -  Apply the migrations and manually populate the tables with test data (you can also import the dump onto the created tables).